mbilalamjad/openai-end-to-end-baseline/README.md

 ### Create, test, and deploy a Prompt flow

 1. Connect to the virtual network via Azure Bastion and the jump box (deployed as part of this solution) or through a force-tunneled VPN or virtual network peering that you manually configure.
+The username for the admin of the jumpbox is vmadmin and the password is what you provided in the parameters.json file.

-1. Open the [Machine Learning Workspace](https://ml.azure.com/) and choose your workspace.
-Ensure you have [enabled Prompt flow in your Azure Machine Learning workspace](https://learn.microsoft.com/azure/machine-learning/prompt-flow/get-started-prompt-flow?view=azureml-api-2#prerequisites-enable-prompt-flow-in-your-azure-machine-learning-workspace).
+1. Open the [Machine Learning Workspace](https://ml.azure.com/) in the jump box and choose your workspace.
+Ensure you have [enabled Prompt flow in your Azure Machine Learning workspace](https://learn.microsoft.com/azure/machine-learning/prompt-flow/get-started-prompt-flow?view=azureml-api-2#prerequisites-enable-prompt-flow-in-your-azure-machine-learning-workspace) by following the below steps.

 1. Create a prompt flow connection to your gpt35 Azure OpenAI deployment.
 This will be used by the prompt flow you clone in the next step.
     1. Click on 'Prompt flow' in the left navigation in Machine Learning Studio